 In trading — whether you are working with currencies, indices or stocks — a lot depends on the tools you use.
 Even the chart type plays an important role in providing optimal trading results.

 This article is definitely tailored to the needs of novice traders.
 However, it doesn’t mean that experienced ones won’t benefit from reading it.
 Choosing the chart type that suits your trading style, time frame and asset is a good thing to start with.

 First, all the charts have several things in common.
 Price is shown on the vertical axis, time — on the horizontal axis.
-The time scale can be adjusted with accordance to different timeframes.
+The time scale can be adjusted in accordance to different time frames.